Reads for Super Readers: 9 Books for 8- to 12-Year-Old Bookworms

 Escape from Mr. Lemoncello’s Library

 Available from:Twelve kids are invited for a sleepover in their town’s brand-new library built by Mr. Lemoncello, who is like the Willy Wonka of books.
 Adventure, mystery, and humor abound as the kids work to solve various book-related puzzles and riddles that will enable them to be the first one to escape the library.
 Sonia, 10, says, “This book rocks!
 I must've read it five times, but it never gets old.”
-Also, check out the second and third installments in this series that are just as delightful as the first one.
+Also, check out the second,third, and fourth installments in this series that are just as delightful as the first one.

 Also available from: -